codemonger-io/codemonger/zola/content/blog/0001-introducing-zola.md

 Simply concatenating `lang` like `"_index." ~ lang ~ ".md"` did not work, because it produced a wrong path for the default language like `_index.en.md` despite `_index.md` was expected.

 So I made a macro `lang_ext` that is substituted with an appropriate extension for the current language.
-It turns into `".{code}"` but an empty string for the default langauge.
+It turns into `".{code}"` but an empty string for the default language.

 ```
 {% macro lang_ext() %}{% if lang != config.default_language %}.{{ lang }}{% else %}{% endif %}{% endmacro lang_ext %}